Mynusjanai/japanese_classification/README.md

 Kanji entered Japan in the 8th century via Chinese monks who also brought other traditions with them such as tea and Buddhism.
 Kanji is based on comparable Chinese characters that convey meaning from pictographic images.<br>

 <b>Hiragana:</b><br>
-Phonetic writing system taking the mostly curviture root aspects of some kanji characters to represent a phonetic representation of sounds.
+Phonetic writing system taking the mostly curvature root aspects of some kanji characters to represent a phonetic representation of sounds.
 There are 46 individual hiragana characters used today (alongside 29 diphthongs).

 <b>Katakana:</b><br>
 Much like hiragana, katakana is phonetically identical to hiragana.
-Katakana takes the angular aspects of some kanji characters and is mainly used for foreign words, onamatepeia, and sounds.
-Katakana contains the same amound of phonetic characters as hiragana.
+Katakana takes the angular aspects of some kanji characters and is mainly used for foreign words, onomatopoeia, and sounds.
+Katakana contains the same amount of phonetic characters as hiragana.

 <b>Kuzushiji:</b><br>
-A cursive writing style, over 3 million books, on a diverse array of topics such as literature, science, mathematics and cooking written in kuzushiji are preserved today.
-However, the standardization of Japanese textbooks known as the “Elementary School Order” in 1900, removed Kuzushiji from regular school curriculum, as modern japanese print became popular.
+A cursive writing style, over 3 million books, on a diverse array of topics such as literature, science, mathematics, and cooking written in kuzushiji are preserved today.
+However, the standardization of Japanese textbooks known as the “Elementary School Order” in 1900, removed Kuzushiji from the regular school curriculum, as modern Japanese print became popular.
 As a result, most Japanese natives today cannot read books written or printed in kuzushiji just 120 years ago.<br><br>

 # Data